carsonoid/workshop-learn-github-actions/content/workshop/_index.md

 ## What you do **not** need

+While you might normally use the following tools, the workshop is designed to not require them.

 * A git client installed on your machine
   * We will be using GitHub to do git operations
   * You can use a git client and clone the repository to your local machine if you prefer